Why Short Practices Matter More Than You Think

 Why Small Actions Can Create Big Change

-You’ve heard me say this before: Small shifts lead to big change.
+You’ve heard me say this before: small shifts lead to big change.

-• They’re easier to commit to consistently
+• are easier to return to consistently

 You don’t need to carve out an hour.
-You need to start where you are.

-What Your Brain (and Body) Actually Respond To
+What Your Brain (and Body) Respond To

 Simple setup for a short wellness practice at home

-Think of it like brushing your teeth.
+Think about brushing your teeth.

 The 10-minute stretch you do in your pajamas?